A Question of Honor (1922 film): Production

-Production began on A Question of Honor in May of 1921.
-Assistant director Wallace Fox was sent up to Belden, California to arrange filming exteriors at the mining camp, and the dam scenes were made at the Lake Elmanor.
+Production began on A Question of Honor in May 1921.
+Assistant director Wallace Fox was sent up to Belden, California to arrange filming exteriors at the mining camp, and the dam scenes were made at the Lake Almanor.
 Interior scenes were made at the Louis B. Mayer Studios.
 Filming was completed in July.

 Preservation

 With no prints of A Question of Honor located in any film archives, it is considered a lost film.